 In this study we used coarse-grained molecular dynamics simulations to show that polyPR binds to several nuclear transport components.
 Similar to the interaction of polyPR to the Kapβ family, the interaction of polyPR to other transport components is driven by electrostatic interactions and depends sensitively on polyPR length.
 Reducing the salt concentration or increasing the polyPR length increases the number of contacts with different transport components.
 The effect of polyPR length suggests a molecular basis for the more toxic nature of longer polyPRs in animal and cell models [4, 42-44].

 We observed polyPR binding to several members of the Impα family, CAS, Cse1, and RanGAP yet no binding to Ran.
 PolyPR strongly binds to a highly negatively charged region in the C-terminal domain of fission yeast RanGAP.
 The human RanGAP also contains a similar highly negatively-charged region.
 Our simulations therefore suggest that a direct interaction may contribute to the observed polyPR-mediated accumulation and mislocalization of RanGAP in HeLa cells .
 PolyPR also binds to RanGEF and NTF2 at lower salt concentrations or when the polyPR length is large enough.
-We also showed that including the dipole moment results in a better fit to the simulation results for the number of contacts, thus suggesting the importance of the spatial separation of charge on the transport component for polyPR binding to its targets inside the cell.
+We also showed that incorporating the dipole moment leads to an improved fit for the transport components analyzed in figure 2a, suggesting that binding is influenced not only by the net charge per residue (as previously observed for Kapβs ) but also by the spatial separation of charges on the transport component.

 We showed that polyPR interacts with important binding sites of different transport components in a polyPR-length-dependent manner, with polyPR interaction with RanGTP/RanGDP binding sites being a common feature between the transport components.
 This suggests a strong polyPR interference with the Ran gradient across the nuclear envelop.
 For the ImpαΔN family, we observe polyPR interaction with cargo-NLS and Nup2/Nup50 binding sites.
 In the case of KAP60ΔN (yeast homolog of Impα), we observe polyPR interaction with Cse1 binding sites.
 For Cse1 (yeast CAS), we also observed polyPR interacting with Impα binding sites.
 These findings suggest polyPR interference with the cargo-NLS association and disassociation with Impα, and the export of Impα.